 Google Assistant is not just efficient; it is a lot of fun too.
 In this article, we list some of the best features of Google Assistant and how you can make the best use of it.

 How do I set up Google Assistant?

-To access Google Assistant on your phone, long press the home button.
+To access Google Assistant on your phone, long-press the home button.
 This will pull up the Google Assistant, all ready for your questions.
 Google Assistant is voice-activated.
 Just saying OK Google will activate it.
-You can also go Google Settings and choose Voice and OK Google detection to train your voice model.
+You can also go to Google Settings and choose Voice and OK Google detection to train your voice model.